alicedebo/air-calendurr/README.md

 # My daily planner
-Here is my incomplete planner.
+Here is a planner for your daily needs!
+If you would like to save it, just hit the icon!.
 ## Here is a sneak peak
 ![screenshot of planner](./assets/images/rm.png)<br>
 ### Here is the link to check it out